-Stargazer Wallet Review: Is This The Best Option For Stellar Lumens?
+Stargazer Wallet Review: Is this the best Option For Stellar Lumens?

 Once upon a time, the Stargazer wallet was popular among users.
 It was one of the first options recommended by the Stellar Foundation for storing and trading their cryptocurrency.
 The Stellar Lumens, also known as the XLM, is the official digital currency of the Stellar Network.
 You may just be convinced this is the best for you after reading a Stargazer Wallet Review.

-Nowadays, this walletis not even among their list of suggested XLM wallets.
+Nowadays, this wallet is not even among their list of suggested XLM wallets.

 What happened?
 Read our review and find out.